michaelromagne/advent-of-code-submissions-2023/day5-proton/README.md

 <img src="../img/concu.png" alt="concu" width="450"/>

 **My Opinion:** Interesting to see a new streaming database.
-I see the added value here, however it's not my expertise and is a bit far from my concern for now so I did not push the test very far.
-I would still recommend the talk mentionned above for anyone working on the subject, and will refer to it in the future when needed.
+I see the added value here, and I will have Proton in mind when needed.
+I recommend the talk mentionned above for anyone working on the subject, and I will refer to it in the future.